 UW Health urges families to schedule sports physicals now

-“Sports physicals are often the only time that adolescents schedule time with their pediatrician outside of visits for injuries or illness, so it makes sense that we use this time to evaluate these kids for more than just their readiness to engage in sports.
-There are many other topics that we should be discussing, like mental health, which can be just as important to a child’s short- and long-term well-being.”
+“Sports physicals are often the only time that adolescents have time with their primary care provider outside of visits for injuries or illness, so it makes sense that we use this time to evaluate kids for more than just their readiness to engage in sports,” he said.
+“There are many other topics that we should be discussing, like mental health, nutrition and other adolescent risk-taking behavior, which can be just as important to a child’s short- and long-term wellbeing.”

 Athletes should go to their primary care provider, if they have one, for these exams because it ensures continuity of care and allows the athlete’s provider to identify changes over time and react appropriately, Bernhardt said.

 Physical exams that are performed in retail-based clinics or schools often lack privacy, which can make it less likely for adolescents to disclose private concerns during the exam, he said.